Get Bricks

 {featured_image:medium_large} – Renders an image tag with the featured image of size medium_large (defaults to thumbnail size)

-{featured_image:large:link} – Renders an image tag with the featured image of size large wrapped by an anchor tag to the post
+{featured_image:large:link} – Renders an image tag (within text context) of the featured image, size “large2, wrapped by an anchor tag to the post

 Taxonomies